sbackus/antifa-witches/README.md

 ## SETTING AND SCENARIO
 This isn't an Indiana Jones movie.
-The natzis aren't wearing swastika or speaking german.
+The nazis aren't wearing swastika or speaking german.
 They're the Richard Spencer type: all-american, clean cut, suit wearing.
 They will deny that they're the fascists.
 They'll say that they just want to have their convention in peace.
 They'll say that the witches are the real extremists.

-NatziCon is in a week or two.
+NaziCon is in a week or two.
 Give the witches time to make magic, to talk with each other and plan.
-They might stop NatziCon before it even begins.
+They might stop NaziCon before it even begins.
 That's great.

 ### CONVENTION ORGANIZER
 1: Cunning and Sly